 Check in with them every few hours or at least daily to ensure all is moving along well and that you will be all hooked up for your opening day.

-IT Support On 1st Day After Your Office Relocation
+IT Support After Office Relocation

 You may also want to consider having your IT support provider on site on opening day to resolve the inevitable quirks that can only be uncovered during a regular work day.
 This way, any hiccups encountered by staff on their first day after major IT and network changes can be immediately addressed.
 There is usually an hourly fee or a day rate for this service, so plan ahead.

 So there you have it.
 Five tips for planning your SMB office relocation or new office setup without too many extra grey hairs.
 But before you go, consider this bonus tip;